Skip to main content

 Summary

-Below is a lightly-technical overview of how the main elements of Nyx work together to enable you to store, send, and earn money privately.
+Below is an overview of how the main elements of Nyx work together to enable you to store, send, and earn money privately.
+It has some technical aspects and assumes you have a basic familiarity with blockchains and apps.
 For a more technical deep-dive, see our Technical Overview.

-• Your Ethereum account: Authorizes private account actions through off-chain message signing.
+• Your public account: Authorizes private account actions through off-chain message signing.

 • Your private Nyx account on the Aztec blockchain: The Aztec blockchain was built to enable private account balances and actions.
 This is where your private account lives, with a balance and actions invisible to everyone else (including us).